splixx05/my-hyprland-setup/README.md

 ## 📋 Requirements

-Since this repo contains a basic setup for Arch, no special pre-installation is required.
-However, if a different distro is desired, then consider using specific tools such as:
+The repository includes a basic setup based on (Arch), meaning nothing extra needs to be installed.
+If you prefer to use a different setup, make sure to install the following packages:

 - Kitty (or Alacritty)
 - Zsh (incl.
 OMZ)
 - Ly (or greetd & tuigreet)
 - Tmux
 - Neovim
-- Plymouth (Splash)
 - gum
 - Meslo / Roboto fonts
 - Noto Color Emoji (font)